 - It appeals to those who do not know the full range of pedagogical options available.
 This group includes most school administrators, most business and political reformers, and many teachers.

-I cannot tell you how many people that I have met that fit the above description.
+I cannot tell you how many people I have met that fit the above description.
 I have worked with minority teachers who live and die by the Pedagogy of Poverty by having low expectations for students who look like them.
 Every time I witness the pedagogy of poverty in progress my response is always the same.
 You can’t expect students to think and act like intelligent human beings when appropriate behavior isn’t taught and reinforced.

-School districts will continue to graduate student who have bathed in the nuisances of the pedagogy of poverty.
+School districts will continue to graduate students who have bathed in the nuisances of the pedagogy of poverty.
 If the cycle is going to be broken it will require teachers and administrators to work together to fulfill the true function of education.